3manuek/3manuek/content/portfolio/2023/poolexhaustation.md

     end
 {{< /mermaid >}}

-## Context
+## Technology Stack

-This laboratory was started after the PGIbz 2019 talk [Pooling Performance](https://github.com/3manuek/slides/blob/master/2019/pgibz/Pooling%20Performance.pdf), and inspired in the work we have done at Gitlab with the OnGres team.
+The technology stack is compoused as:

+- AWS EC2 Instances.
+- Terraform as the Deployment tool.
+- Ansible as the Provisioning and Configuration tool.
+- Cloud Init. ☠︎
+- Bash.
+Don't blame, this was a PoC, nothing fancy.

-## Early Conclusions
+## Very Early Conclusions

 > See [Docs](https://github.com/3manuek/exhausting_pools/doc/) with the collected stats.

 PgBouncer is more perfomant at single-thread, no surprise.
-However, the stability of Odyssey may be relevant.
-PgBouncer stalls during a certain period, mostly because its mechanism to put connections in wait state meanwhile the core is fully allocated.
+However, the stability of Odyssey may be relevant to consider.
+PgBouncer stalls during a certain period, mostly because its mechanism to put connections in _wait state_ meanwhile the core capacity is fully allocated.
 Odyssey can be less performant, but it didn't stall badly.

-Of course, in a production environment, it would be suicidal to go with a single pool, and that's where there are better techniques for deploying PgBouncer.
+That makes it more stable for vertical scalability on the nodes, but less relevant on orchestrated environments, where you expect CPU efficiency.

 It may probably be more recommedable to go with Odyssey (or other multi-threaded solution) when spawning pools on dedicted hardware or resources, as it is straightforward to do so.
 PgBouncer